-Ceasing operations at the Andorran Thermal Power Plant, in Teruel, is part of the transformation process that we are promoting towards an emission-free energy generation model by 2050.
+Ceasing operations at the Andorra thermal power plant, in Teruel, is part of our transformation process towards an emission-free energy generation model by 2050.

-In line with our commitment to a just transition, in Andorra we are promoting the Futur-e Plan to mitigate the impact that ceasing operations at the plant may have in the area.
+In keeping with our commitment to a just transition, we are promoting the Futur-e plan in Andorra to mitigate the potential impact of ceasing operations at the plant in the area.

-The initiative is a “unique project at the European level in innovation and in social commitment to the environment as a model for creating shared value”, explained José Bogas, CEO of Endesa, during his speech at COP25 in Madrid.
+The renewable project for Andorra is a unique project at the European level in innovation and in social commitment to the environment as a model for creating shared value.

-From a technical point of view, it will allow synchronous generation by adapting the plant's current alternators to operate as compensators, integrated with renewable generation.
+From a technical standpoint, it will allow synchronous generation by adapting the plant's current alternators to operate as compensators, integrated with renewable generation.

-And thanks to the storage system, the renewable plant will be better integrated with the grid.
-Also prominent is the use of bifacial panels to improve reflectivity and the use of the areas below the panels for agriculture, so-called agrovoltaics.
+And thanks to the storage system, the renewables plants will be better integrated with the grid.
+Also noteworthy is the use of bifacial panels in the photovoltaic facilities, which improve reflectivity, and the use of the surface beneath the panels for agriculture, so-called agrivoltaics.

 The renewable project for Andorra will be rounded off with a 294 million euro investment in the installation of a 60 MW electrolyser which producesrenewable hydrogen, a project included within the 23 initiatives that we have presented to the Ministry of Ecological Transition for the development of this technology in Spain.
 Some of the renewable power to come on stream in Teruel could be used for hydrogen production, creating 144 jobs in the construction phase of the electrolyser and 65 permanent positions in operation and maintenance.